ocean-uhh/seasenselib/README.md

 # CTD Tools

-A collection of tools for reading, converting, and plotting of CTD data.
+A library for reading, converting, and plotting of CTD data based on Seabird CNV files.

 ## Installation